sumitsuman/sumitsuman.github.io/_posts/2016-05-15-prioritizing-out-of-chaos.md

 ![Most Important](/assets/images/mostimportant.jpg)

 ## The Most Important Stuff
 30 minutes on Sunday night helps me avoid chaos during the week.
-My routine is to look at everything on my plate and note down the most important ones. **Everyday, before I start something new, I see this list to make sure I spend most of my day on the most important stuff.** This is all the project management that my teams and I need.
+My routine is to look at everything on my plate and note down the most important ones.
+Usually 6–10 items. **Everyday, before I start something new, I see this list to make sure I spend most of my day on the most important stuff.** This is all the project management that my teams and I need.
 This system relies on 3 pillars:

 ## 1. Big Needle(s) to Move
 I must always know what big needle(s) we are trying to move.
 Without that explicit knowledge, I can never identify the most important items.
 The big needle could depend on the goal for my team; it could be an impending milestone; or be driven by a crisis.
 Knowing what to focus on wins half the battle.